-- This packet (print it out)

-- Pencil and eraser

-- Optional: String, yarn or thin rope:

-Cut it to be 3 feet long and make a loop at each end.
-The loops should be large enough to put their fist through →

-Students will work in pairs, so you'll need one for each student.
+- This packet (print it out) - Pencil and eraser - Ruler (inches or cm; we're using the ruler as a straight-edge) - Optional: String, yarn or thin rope: Cut it to be 3 feet long and make a loop at each end.
+The loops should be large enough to put their fist through → Students will work in pairs, so you'll need one for each student.
 If you only have one student, make two rope lengths and I'll show you how to do the activity in a special way.